 If you’re opting for WordPress.com over WordPress.org, you’ll begin by selecting a WordPress plan that's right for you.
 There are two paid plans available: WordPress Starter and Pro.
-Their main differences relate to price, customization, and support.
+Their main differences relate to capabilities, customization, and support.
 There's also an unpaid option.

 Although the Free plan is technically free, there’s more work to be done on the back end in comparison to the other four plans.
 For example, the Free plan requires you to purchase a domain while the Personal, Premium, Business, and eCommerce plans will host your domain for free for one year.